NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/control-flow.md

 }

 /**
+ * FHEControlFlowAntiPatterns Example:
+ * This contract highlights the most common mistake in FHE development:
- * @notice Tests for FHE control flow anti-patterns
+ * trying to use encrypted variables in standard control flow (if/else, while).
+ * Since the blockchain must execute logic deterministically, it cannot
+ * "branch" based on data it cannot see.
+ */
- * Demonstrates wrong and correct patterns for conditional logic and loops */ describe("FHEControlFlowAntiPatterns", function () {
+describe("FHEControlFlowAntiPatterns", function () {
   let contract: FHEControlFlowAntiPatterns;